66niko99/PyDatadome/README.md

 # PyDatadome

 PyDatadome is a library to help you solve ReCaptcha based datadome.
-This library currently does not work with sites using funcaptcha, only ReCaptcha.
+This library currently does not work with sites using funcaptcha/geetest, only ReCaptcha.

 ## Installation